 While all students TK through 3 receive in-class general music education once per week, grades 4 and 5 have the incredible opportunity to participate in an instrumental music program as part of their weekly curriculum - as well as a before-school, extra-curricular program.
 Strings, Woodwinds and Brass are all taught by outside experts in those instrument families.
 While not required, the instrumental program is strongly encouraged, for the benefits of instrumental music study are easy to imagine and profound to witness.
 Of course, individual success is predicated on personal investment, for those students who develop the self-discipline required for engaging in regular practice sessions quickly increase their skill level, and satisfaction.
 Meanwhile, successfully making music while playing in a grade-level group or ensemble is a team effort, not unlike sport.

-3rd, 4th and 5th grade students are also encouraged to participate in Chorus, which meets one morning per week before school, and culminates with a televised concert at the Norris Center for the Performing Arts.
-Students can participate in both the before-school instrumental program and Chorus, for they meet on different days.
+Third, fourth and fifth grade students are also encouraged to participate in Chorus, which meets one morning per week before school, and culminates with a televised concert at the Norris Center for the Performing Arts.
+Students can participate in both the after-school instrumental program and Chorus, for they meet on different days.

 Music at Silver Spur is a vital and thriving activity embraced by teachers and students alike, and is an important part of the fabric of the school.
 Additionally, as the program is funded by the Peninsula Education Foundation and supported by the PTA, the parental community demonstrates that they feel (and think!) music education is a critical, necessary and valuable part of their children’s education.
 With your ongoing generosity, music at Silver Spur will continue to provide your children with an enrichment activity that is unique and lasting.